Sombra Negra: Targeting MS-13 and 18th Street Gang

 Sombra Negra is well known for its specialty in pursuing and executing members of notorious El Salvador-based criminal organizations referred to as Maras or "gangs"—even if they move and do their business in the United States, particularly Los Angeles.
 Similarly, Fernando Ramirez, a convicted felon serving 60 years in prison followed by five years of supervised release, asked in an interview for his tattoos to be removed before serving his sentence in San Salvador.
 Sombra Negra targets both MS-13 and its rival 18th Street Gang.
-Members of MS-13 are, in some cases, asking American judges to grant them asylum in fear of being murdered by Sombra Negra in El Salvador.

 As of 2014, an increase in gang violence following the collapse of a gang truce has sparked a revival of activity for these death squads.
 The Salvadoran attorney general for human rights, David Morales, says this activity may be related to police activity.
 In an interview with Morales, the attorney general explained that the sombra negra has caused a rash of sexual assaults among gang members: "Gang members believe they [Sombra Negra] are infiltrating their ranks.
 Leadership and members [have] responded by raping suspected infiltrators."

 Only 19 days into January 2019, El Salvador had already seen 200 murders across the country.
 Sombra Negra claimed that all the murders were caused by gang activity.
 They claim that the common people are tired of the constant murders and mourning and label the gangs as terrorists.

 The death squad has expanded its area of operation to El Salvador’s neighboring countries of Honduras and Guatemala to rid the three countries of the Northern Triangle.